Category filter

 command will create a REG_DWORD under the location HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\Windows\CurrentVersion\Policies\System.
 Replace <time>

-with an integer value ranging from 0 to 599940, indicating the wait time for the screensaver already set by the user on the device to take effect.
-The restriction will take effect after the device restarts.
-You can use the Restart Device action to remotely initiate a device restart.
+with an integer value ranging from 1 to 60, indicating the wait time (in seconds) for the screensaver on the device to take effect.

 For example: